Mujjabi/DevOps/Kubernetes/kube.md

  Needed in each node to make  containers.
 This is an agent for docker-engine to create containers in each node.

 ### Kubeproxy:
 As long as you here the work "proxy" in IT.
-It has something to do with networking. kube proxy is a port that manages networking.
-If you deploy the application and you see the app in the browser, its the proxy that exposes the app the external.Its a port and not an agent.
+It has something to do with networking. kube proxy is a pod that manages networking.
+If you deploy the application and you see the app in the browser, its the proxy that exposes the app the external.Its a pod and not an agent.
 If the proxy is not working, your app wont connect to the network.

 If the control plane controls the cluster, and the cluster is just an envelope around the node, therefore, the control plane controls the node not the cluster.